 After several years, however, he received a vision from God calling him to go back to Ireland as a missionary.
-By addressing their needs and incorporating their culture, St. Patrick transformed the previously pagan Ireland into a staunchly Catholic nation.
+By addressing their needs and incorporating their culture, Saint Patrick transformed the previously pagan Ireland into a staunchly Catholic nation.
 Instead of forcing a foreign culture upon them he took everyday signs and practices of the region and used them to point to God with the result the faith was deeply personal, relatable and liveable for everyone with whom he worked.

-That said, life was constantly difficult for Patrick as legally he was without protection; he says that he was, on one occasion, beaten, robbed of all he had, and put in chains, perhaps awaiting execution.
+That said, life was constantly difficult for Saint Patrick as legally he was without protection; he says that he was, on one occasion, beaten, robbed of all he had, and put in chains, perhaps awaiting execution.
 The land was in a semi-constant state of war and raiding parties struck out of the darkness, killing indiscriminately.
 The local druids constantly plotted against him and, as Ireland was not a united kingdom, even if he was successful in one area of Ireland he could well be in jeopardy the next town he arrived in.

 Even with all this difficulty he persevered and succeeded, with Christ at his centre.
 By the time of his death the country was forever changed and St. Patrick has gone down in history as the apostle to the Irish.

-Why Patrick is important
+Why Saint Patrick is important